ocaml-bench/sandmark/README.md

 on Linux you need to have `libgmp-dev` installed for several of the benchmarks to work.

+## running from a directory different than /home

+special care is needed if you happen to run sandmark from a directory different than home.

+if you get error like `# bwrap: execvp dune: No such file or directory`, it may be because opam's sandboxing prevent executables to be run from non-standard locations.

+to get around this issue, you may specify `OPAM_USER_PATH_RO=/directory/to/sandmark` in order to whitelist this location from sandboxing.

 ## Multicore notes

 ### running multicore specific benchmarks